Portugal in the Reconquista: The Battle of Las Navas de Tolosa, 1212

-Afonso II was unable to personally assist the allied kings, but despite being involved in war with his sisters and León, the Portuguese king still dispatched a body of troops to fight the Almohads.
-The Portuguese host was composed mainly of town militias but also included Templar squadrons as well as other volunteers who joined the expedition, led by the preceptor of the Templars in Portugal, Gomes Ramires.
+Afonso II was unable to personally assist the allied kings, but despite being involved in war with his sisters and León, the Portuguese king still dispatched a considerable number of troops to help fight the Almohads.
+The Portuguese host was composed mainly of town militias but also included Templar squadrons as well as other volunteers who joined the expedition, led by the master of the Templars in Portugal, Gomes Ramires.
+The final gathering was done in Toledo in May 1212 and Christian forces may have numbered about 4,000 knights and 8,000 footsoldiers total.